 12. Lifestyle Changes

 Regular exercise, a healthy diet with reduced sugar, caffeine, and alcohol intake, adequate sleep, stress management techniques, and a consistent daily routine may help reduce PMDD symptoms.
+Even small changes, like waking up at the same time daily, can make a big difference over time.
+Consistency doesn’t mean perfection, do what you can when you can.

 PMDD Risk Factors